mdouchement/bilateral/README.md

 A Fast Bilateral filter for Golang.

-Algorithm and implementation is based on http://people.csail.mit.edu/sparis/bf/ provided by [Sylvain Paris](https://people.csail.mit.edu/sparis/) and [Frédo Durand](http://people.csail.mit.edu/fredo/) <br>
+Algorithm and implementation is based on http://people.csail.mit.edu/sparis/bf/ <br>
 Please cite above paper for research purpose.

 | Before | After